Personal Training ContractContracts and agreements for your personal training business, expertly crafted by leading attorneys.

 Why Use Contract Templates

 There are several reasons that most fitness centers use contract templates.
-Even if a health club or coach uses an appropriate one, there may be injuries for which they may be liable.
+Even if a health club or trainer uses an appropriate one, there may be injuries for which they may be liable.
 These include but are not limited to the following:

 - Equipment malfunction: if someone is hurt by equipment that isn’t properly maintained.